ErinaTheDummy/SwordToShield/ItemCompendium.md

 enters a fire makes a DC 14 DEX save to avoid 1d6 fire damage.

 ### Potion of Healing
 A flask of red liquid which heals 2d4+2 hit points when consumed.
+May be consumed as a bonus action.

 ### Basic Poison Vial
-A vial of murky brownish green liqid which smells of sulphur, when injested a creature takes 3d8 poison damage, more than enough to kill most people.
+A vial of murky brownish green liqid which smells of sulphur, when consumed a creature takes 3d8 poison damage, more than enough to kill most people.
+May be consumed as a bonus action.

 ### Antidote
 A vial of a milky white liquid which shimmers when shaken.
-When injested a creature is cured of the effects of any mundane toxin.
+When consumed a creature is cured of the effects of any mundane toxin.
+May be consumed as a bonus action.

+### Tincture of Laudanum
+A vial of slightly yellow transparent liquid.
+When consumed a creature is temporarily immune to the effects of madness and insanity.
+After consuming roll will, on a 15 or lower you become addicted to Laudanum.
+May be consumed as a bonus action.

+### Tincture of Goldroot
+A vial of brown translucent liquid.
+Grants resistance to poison and disease for 1 hour after consumption.
+May be consumed as a bonus action.

+### Tincture of Elderflower
+A vial of purple transparent liquid.
+When consumed roll a 1d2 and a 1d10.
+On a 1 take 1d10 poison damage, on a 2 heal 1d10 hitpoints.
+May be consumed as a bonus action.

 ### Caltrops
 You may drop caltrops over a space of four 5ft squares that are connected.